simonsobs/sotodlib/docs/context.rst

     :func:`sotodlib.core.context.obsloader_template`.

 ``metadata``
     A list of metadata specs.
-For a detailed description, see the docstring for
-    :func:`SuperLoader.load_one<metadata.SuperLoader.load_one>`.
+Each metadata spec is a dict with the schema as described by :class:`metadata.MetadataSpec`.

 ``context_hooks``
     A string that identifies a set of functions to hook into